rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 This process is mostly the same as eBay, with the minor difference that the buyer doesn't pay at checkout but rather waits until an invoice is sent.
 This can be daunting for a first-time Bricklink user, but bear in mind Bricklink has been running successfully since 2000.

-{{PAGE}} Read the [trustworthy sellers guide](/trustworthy-sellers) to find out how feedback works on Bricklink and how to choose sellers to buy from.
+<span class="label label-next">Next:</span> Read the [trustworthy sellers guide](/trustworthy-sellers) to find out how feedback works on Bricklink and how to choose sellers to buy from.

-{{PAGE}} Bricklink is also a catalog of every Lego piece ever made.
-View the [identifying parts guide](/identifying-parts) to find out how to browse the Bricklink catalog.
+<span class="label label-next">Next:</span> Bricklink is also a catalog of every Lego piece ever made.
+View the [identifying parts guide](/how-to-identify-parts) to find out how to browse the Bricklink catalog.